qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/select-a-dataset.md

 ## Upload data

 Upload data from your group's chosen dataset to JupyterHub.
 Note that some datasets may have many data files (e.g., one for each day over a time series).
-Choose just one or two to upload in this case.
+Choose one or two representative data files to upload in this case.

 ::: {.callout-warning}
 If your chosen data is >2GB in size, please consider a different dataset or